 Free performances by grade

 It was pretty mesmerizing to watch.
-Except for the last one, I have no clue what they actually say — I was too busy watching the kids work to try to read it, and I suspect I would need a dictionary anyway.
-It was pretty funny when a piece was done, because the students would swarm over it like bees with blotting paper before shifting it from the main tarp to one of the ones at the front of the stage to be carried away.
+Except for the last one, I have no clue what they actually say — I was too busy watching the kids work to try to read it.
+I suspect I would need a dictionary anyway.
+It was pretty funny when a piece was done.
+The students would swarm over it like bees with blotting paper before shifting it from the main tarp to one of the ones at the front of the stage to be carried away.

 Coincidentally, it was about the time the second piece was carried off was when I realized that they must be using all the tarps.
-Normally a tarp is placed near the school entrance so that guests have a place to put their outdoor shoes that is out of the way.
+Normally a tarp is placed near the school entrance for events like this so guests have an out of the way place to put their outdoor shoes.
 This time, there was packing material taped to the floor.

 Their play had a very simple story.
 A boyfriend and girlfriend were hanging out together at a festival, but a demon king wanted the girl and tried to take her away.
-That’s really all they needed, though, as it provided all the excuse they needed to have lots of light and shadow effects.
+That’s really all they needed, though.
+It provided all the excuse they needed to have lots of light and shadow effects.

-When there wasn’t any fighting going on, the students did things like shadow puppet flashbacks and dancing with LED light sticks perfect for raves offered a variety of fun things to watch.
+When there was no fighting going on, the students did things like shadow puppet flashbacks and dancing with LED light sticks perfect for raves.
+They offered a variety of fun things to watch.
 It was really neat, though the teacher initially had some reservations about how well they’d be able to pull it off.
-The old gym curtains were made of black velvet, but the new curtains are made of fabric that will last longer… but which don’t block out light nearly as well.
+The old gym curtains were made of black velvet.
+The new curtains, however are made of fabric that will last longer… but which don’t block out light nearly as well.